Who Gets the Test?

 Hearing your baby's heartbeat for the first time can be deeply moving.
 Keep in mind that a baby's heartbeat is much faster than an adult's.

 If you're in your first trimester and you can't hear your baby's heartbeat, don't worry.
 Dopplers can't reliably detect a baby's heartbeat until 10 to 12 weeks.
 Your doctor may try again on your next visit.
-An ultrasound may give you clearer results.
+An ultrasound may give you better results.

 How Often the Test Is Done During Your Pregnancy